 This is exactly what you need to avoid, especially if this is your first business.
 90% of startups fail (I’m sorry to be the one to tell you this), so you need to launch fast, validate early, and move to another business if it didn’t work.

 Many of the college business ideas tend to market themselves by word of mouth and referrals.
-That why it’s essential to make sure that each of your clients is happy with the results.
+That is why it’s essential to make sure that each of your clients is happy with the results.

-Interact with your customers, ask them what do they think you could do better next time, provide them with a discount if any parts of the job were done incorrectly… there are so many ways to make your client happy, even if the price of the service is high or the quality of the work wasn’t the best.
+Interact with your customers, ask them what they think you could do better next time, provide them with a discount if any parts of the job were done incorrectly… there are so many ways to make your client happy, even if the price of the service is high or the quality of the work wasn’t the best.

-If the business is going well, you will soon find yourself with many tasks under your belt and little time to work on them, along with the studies and extracurricular activities.
+If the business is going well, you will soon find yourself with many tasks under your belt and little time to work on them, along with studies and extracurricular activities.

 That’s when you might start considering hiring your first employee.
 In order to avoid the risks of going into negative numbers during a bad month, you can work on a commission-based wage.